MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ### Configure source maps using project settings

-You can also configure the souce map settings using project properties by right-clicking the project and then choosing **Project > Properties > TypeScript Build > Debugging**.
+You can also configure the source map settings using project properties by right-clicking the project and then choosing **Project > Properties > TypeScript Build > Debugging**.

 These project settings are available.